Adela Pankhurst: Australia

 Upon being released in January 1918, the Walsh family moved from Melbourne to Sydney.
 In Sydney, Adela gave birth to their son and four daughters: Richard (born 1918), Sylvia (born 1920), Christian (born 1921), Ursula (born 1923), and Faith (born and died 1926).
 Her husband had three daughters from his previous marriage.
-In 1920, Pankhurst became a founding member of the Communist Party of Australia, from which she was later expelled.
+In 1920, Pankhurst and her husband became founding members of the Communist Party of Australia, from which she was later expelled.
+Pankhurst also wrote for the Seamen's Journal (the publication of the Seamen's Union of Australia) and organised for the Social Democratic League.

-She became disillusioned with communism and founded the anti-communist Australian Women's Guild of Empire in 1927.
-In 1941 Pankhurst became one of the founding members of the far-right nationalistic, Australia First Movement.
-She visited Japan in 1939, and was arrested and interned in March 1942 for her advocacy of peace with Japan.
+Pankhurst became disillusioned with communism and founded the anti-communist and right-wing Australian Women's Guild of Empire in 1927.
+In 1941, Pankhurst became one of the founding members of the far-right nationalistic, Australia First Movement.

+When the 1938 Dalfram dispute broke out during the Second Sino-Japanese War (members of the Waterside Workers' Federation of Australia refused to load pig iron onto the steamship SS Dalfram headed for Japan), Pankhurst wrote a report on the situation for Masao Shibusawa, head of a Japanese iron and steel firm.
+She was a paid Japanese agent.

+At the outbreak of World War II, Pankhurst publicly spoke out against forming a trade alliance with America, saying that Japan would be a better trading partner.
+She visited Japan with her husband in 1939, and was arrested and interned in March 1942, under the Regulation 26 of the National Security Act, for her advocacy of peace with Japan and support for Nazi Germany.
 She was released in October.
+Throughout the war, she wrote articles presenting the German point of view and claiming that Japan would help maintain a "White Australia policy" in the Empire Gazette.
+After the end of the war, Pankhurst felt that fascism "had achieved a great deal," but withdrew from public life and political campaigning.

-Tom Walsh died in 1943; afterwards, Pankhurst withdrew from public life.
+Pankhurst's husband Tom Walsh died in 1943 and afterwards, she withdrew from public life.
 In 1960, she converted to Roman Catholicism.
-She died on 23 May 1961, and was buried according to Catholic rites.
+She died on 23 May 1961, aged 75, and was buried according to Catholic rites.
+She was survived by her three children.